RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/definitions.md

 alwaysopen: false
 categories: ["RS"]
 ---
-Redis Enterprise Software (RS) includes many useful metrics that can be tracked to give you a detailed picture of what is going on in the cluster/node/database.
-Below are some of the metrics for RS and Redis on Flash (RoF).
-Also included is a list of metrics that are important how they are computed from other metrics.
-For example, if I need the know the RAM hit ratio you can dive the Request served from RAM by the total number of requests.
+Redis Enterprise Software (RS) includes many useful metrics give you a detailed picture of what is going on in the cluster, node, database, and shard.
+For Redis on Flash (ROF) databases, additional metrics are available.

 ## Standard Metrics